yyunikov/yunikov-commons/README.md

 # Commons

-Collection of common utility classes made in object-oriented way.
+Collection of common utility classes made in object-oriented and functional way.

 Feel free to copy any class you like to your projects.